dferrell30/entra-phish-resistant-mfa/README.md

 # 🔐 Entra Phishing-Resistant MFA Playbook (YubiKey & Microsoft Authenticator Passkey)

+This project shows how to deploy phishing-resistant MFA using FIDO2, Conditional Access, and Temporary Access Pass (TAP).

 > I built this to better understand how phishing-resistant MFA is actually deployed in real environments—not just how it’s documented.

 <div align="left">